WallelWan/MGFNet/README.md

-# MGFNET Code for peer review
+# MGFNET

-The model code is in mgfnet.py.
-We will open all code including training and eval affer the paper is accepted.
+Congratulations!
+MGFNet has been accepted by IJCV.
+We will open-source the code as soon as possible.